helidon-io/helidon/docs/mp/guides/upgrade_3x.md

 ## Java 17 Runtime

 Java 11 is no longer supported in Helidon 3.
 Java 17 or newer is required.
-Please follow the instructions in [Prerequisites](../../about/prerequisites.md) for proper installation.

 ## javax.\* namespace to jakarta.\* namespace